The Number e & Binomial Expansion

 \[\binom{n}{n-k} = \frac{n!}{(n-k)!\left(n-(n-k)\right)!} = \frac{n!}{(n-k)! \cdot k!}\]

-That is exactly the same as \(\binom{n}{k} = \frac{n!}{k!(n-k)!}\), just with the two factors in the denominator swapped.
-Multiplication is commutative, so they are equal.
+This is exactly \(\binom{n}{k} = \frac{n!}{k!(n-k)!}\) with the two factors in the denominator transposed.
+Since multiplication is commutative, the expressions are equal.

 The Binomial Expansion